On to the question.

 When a card execution fails, the flow execution will stop.
 Any cards after the error card will not be executed.

-Another example where flow execution stops is when Read User card results in an error (when providing an invalid user ID).
+Another example where flow execution stops is when the Read User card results in an error (when providing an invalid user ID).

 The If Error card has two sections: Try and If Error.
-You will try something and if it fails, the if error logic will be called and will allow you to continue the flow execution.
+You will try something, and if it fails, the if error logic will be called and will allow you to continue the flow execution.

 Using the API example from above, this is how the Try section looks.
 You place cards inside the Try section.

 This is how the If Error section looks.
 You add any cards to process the error.

 The If Error card allows to define output.
 Based on the path taken, the Number will be set to either 100 or -100.